 Ken Howard/Metropolitan Opera

-Jay Hunter Morris performs in the new Metropolitan Opera production of Richard Wagner's
+Jay Hunter Morris has received glowing reviews for his role as Siegfried in the Metropolitan Opera's most recent production of Wagner's

 Siegfried is a Norse hero, and one of the most demanding roles in all of opera.
 He slays dragons and has to sing about it — in Gotterdammerung, The Twilight of the Gods, the last opera in Wagner's Ring Cycle.

 New York's Metropolitan Opera is currently presenting Gotterdammerung, and now starring in the famously demanding role of Siegfried is the singer who was the understudy for the part until just a few months back: Jay Hunter Morris, who not long ago was selling rollerblades in Central Park and handing out towels at gyms.